|Type species:||Moringa oleifera|

-Moringa, is an inhabitant of Asia and Africa, which is the only genus among the Morningaeae flowering plant family.
+Moringa is an inhabitant of Asia and Africa, which is the only genus among the Morningaeae flowering plant family.
 It obtained its name from the word, in Tamil “Murugai”.
-This comprises of 13 varieties that grows in size ranging from small herbs up to huge trees in the subtropical and tropical climates.
+This comprises of 13 varieties that grow in size ranging from small herbs up to huge trees in the subtropical and tropical climates.

 The majority of these plants are suitable for eating by animals on the farm and by human beings as well.
 The miraculous Moringa leaf of this plant is rich in vitamin B, C and A and in proteins as well as minerals.
 This Moringa is well thought out as possible feedstock of oilseed for biodiesel.

 The buds and blossomed flowers are mildly cooked and consumed as a vegetable of nutritious value.